emcdo411/ai-ba-21day-accelerator/README.md

 git clone https://github.com/<you>/ai-ba-21day-accelerator.git
 cd ai-ba-21day-accelerator

-# 2) Open README and choose your starting week/day
+# 2) Open README and pick your starting week/day
 # 3) Use the /Projects folders as your submission targets
 ````